Aidan of Lindisfarne: Missionary efforts

 When Oswald died in 642, Aidan received continued support from King Oswine of Deira and the two became close friends.
 As such, the monk's ministry continued relatively unchanged until the rise of pagan hostilities in 651.

-During the time that he was bishop, the hostile army of the Mercians, under the command of Penda, cruelly ravaged the country of the Northumbrians far and near, even to the royal city, which has its name from Bebba, formerly its queen.
-Not being able to take it by storm or by siege, he endeavoured to burn it down; and having pulled down all the villages in the neighbourhood of the city, he brought thither an immense quantity of beams, rafters, partitions, wattles and thatch, wherewith he encompassed the place to a great height on the land side, and when he found the wind favourable, he set fire to it and attempted to burn the town.
-At that time, the most reverend Bishop Aidan was dwelling in the Isle of Fame, which is about two miles from the city; for thither he was wont often to retire to pray in solitude and silence; and, indeed, this lonely dwelling of his is to this day shown in that island.
-When he saw the flames of fire and the smoke carried by the wind rising above the city walls, he is said to have lifted up his eyes and hands to heaven, and cried with tears, "Behold, Lord, how great evil is wrought by Penda!"
-These words were hardly uttered, when the wind immediately veering from the city, drove back the flames upon those who had kindled them, so that some being hurt, and all afraid, they forebore any further attempts against the city, which they perceived to be protected by the hand of God.

 Legacy and veneration

 After his death, Aidan's body was buried at Lindisfarne, beneath the abbey that he had helped found.
 Though his popularity waned in the coming years, "in the 11th century Glastonbury monks obtained some supposed relics of Aidan; through their influence Aidan's feast appears in the early Wessex calendars, which provide the main evidence for his cult after the age of Bede."

 His feast is celebrated on the anniversary of his death, 31 August.
 Reflecting his Irish origins, his Scottish monasticism and his ministry to the English, Aidan has been proposed as a possible patron saint for the whole of the United Kingdom.

-Aidan is honored in the Church of England and in the Episcopal Church on 31 August.
+Aidan is honored in the Church of England and the Episcopal Church on 31 August.

-St Aidan's College of the University of Durham was named after Aidan.
+St Aidan's Church of England Secondary School in Harrogate, North Yorkshire, is named for him, as is St Aidan's College of the University of Durham.